autocrossblog/autocrossblog_astro/src/content/post/2011/2011-05-31-2011-scca-solo-nationals-should-i-stay-or-should-i-go.md

 ---
+tags: [ [ 350z, nissan ] ]
-author: chris
+author: "chris"
 publishDate: 2011-05-31T03:06:45+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2011/2011-scca-solo-nationals-should-i-stay-or-should-i-go"
+excerpt: "Delve into a personal journey of deciding whether to attend the 2011 Tire Rack SCCA Solo National Championships amidst budget and family consideration..."
 title: "2011 SCCA Solo Nationals, should I stay or should I go?"
-excerpt: "Delve into a personal journey of deciding whether to attend the 2011 Tire Rack SCCA Solo National Championships amidst budget and family consideration..."
-url: '2011-scca-solo-nationals-should-i-stay-or-should-i-go'
-tags:  [ 350z, nissan ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 So here we are, at the end of May 2011, and it's time to figure out if I'm going to the 2011 Tire Rack SCCA Solo National Championships in late August.